 Whether you’re camping out for fun or staying outdoors because of necessity, keeping yourself warm is a top priority.
 Being exposed to the elements will make it harder for your body to regulate its temperature.
-You have to know how to keep things warm and toasty when staying outdoors.
+You have to know how to stay warm and toasty when outdoors in low temperatures.

 Stack on the Layers